 The Congressional Art Competition is open to all high school students in the District.
 The over-all winner of our district's competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will also include artwork from other contest winners nation-wide.

-Art works entered in the contest may be up to 26” x 26” x 4”, (that is 2 inches smaller than last year).
+Art works entered in the contest may be up to 26” x 26” x 4”, (note: that is 2 inches smaller than previous years).
 The artwork may be:

 - Paintings - including oil, acrylics, and watercolor

 - Drawings - including pastels, colored pencil, pencil, charcoal, ink, and markers